Diane Neumann & Associates

 4. Do not encourage or force your child to take one parent's side against the other.
 This behavior is especially damaging to your child.

-5. Do not cross-examine your child after a visit with your spouse.
+5. Do not cross-examine your child after a visit with your ex-spouse.
 Respect the position your child is in.

 6. Children should not be used to deliver checks, letters, or other information between the parents.

-7. When you talk with your spouse, arrange to talk somewhere that is not in earshot of your child.
+7. When you talk with your ex-spouse, arrange to talk somewhere that is not in earshot of your child.

-8. Be polite to your spouse.
+8. Be polite to your ex-spouse.
 Treat him or her respectfully.
 Remember, this is your child's parent.
 Be a good role model for your child.

-9. Each parent should support the parenting decisions of the other parent, though this may feel especially difficult to accomplish during the initial separation.
+9. Each parent should support the parenting decisions of the other parent.
+This may feel especially difficult during the initial separation.

-Mediators can help you to consider the best interests of your children.
-In order to find a mediator, you must do some background checking because many mediators are not licensed nor credentialed.
-Try to find an experienced mediator as well as a certified mediator.
+A mediator can help you to consider the best interests of your children.
+In order to find an excellent mediator, you must do some background checking, as many mediators are not licensed nor credentialed.
+Find an experienced mediator.
 Ask when and where s/he was trained?
 Does s/he mediate full-time?
 Does the mediator have a background in psychology, law and finance?
-Using a mediator to assist you in reaching a divorce settlement will benefit all of you by minimizing cost and trauma.
+Using a mediator to assist you in reaching a fair divorce settlement will benefit all, and minimize cost and trauma.